 - Income tax certificate copy (last 3 years), E-TIN certificate copy.

-- Valuation of other assets such as land, building (If any).
+- Valuation of other assets such as land, and buildings (If any).

 - For Tourist Visit: Personal Invitation letter- If visiting a friend in South Africa, provide a signed invitation letter from the SA hosts.
-It should include the full name, SA ID number, full address, contact number, email and certified copies of host’s ID or passport and permit (non-SA).
-The person must also confirm if he/she is responsible for your accommodation, meals, transport and if needed, the repatriation costs
+It should include the full name, SA ID number, full address, contact number, email, and certified copies of the host’s ID or passport and permit (non-SA).
+The person must also confirm if he/she is responsible for your accommodation, meals, transport and, if needed, the repatriation costs

-- For Business Visit : Business invitation letter – Letter from the registered company in South Africa that you will visit, duration of visit, reason for visit and/or letter of confirmation/participation at the Conference.
+- For Business Visit: Business invitation letter – Letter from the registered company in South Africa that you will visit, duration of visit, the reason for the visit, and/or letter of confirmation/participation at the Conference.
 The company registration number and full contact details (telephone numbers, email, street address, etc.) must be on the letter.

 - Visa Fee with service charges: TK.
-25,000 BDT (Notary, translation and insurance charges are additional- if needed).
+35,000 BDT (Notary, translation, and insurance charges are additional- if needed).